-J. Christopher Ludwig is chief biologist with the Virginia Department of Conservation and Recreation’s Division of Natural Heritage.
-In addition to studying the vascular plants and the animals of Virginia, he manages a multidisciplinary team of biologists who identify rare species and significant plant communities throughout the state.
-From 1988 to 1998 he served as botanist with the Division of Natural Heritage.
+J. Christopher Ludwig has been president of the Flora Board since the Project was formed in 2001.
+He retired in March 2019 as chief biologist with the Virginia Department of Conservation and Recreation’s Division of Natural Heritage, a position he had held since 1998.
+In that position, in addition to studying the vascular plants and the animals of Virginia, he managed a multidisciplinary team of biologists who identify rare species and significant plant communities throughout the state.
+He served as Natural Heritage botanist from 1988 to 1998.

 Alan Weakley, Ph.D., is the curator of the University of North Carolina Herbarium (a department of the North Carolina Botanical Garden) and an adjunct professor at the University of North Carolina at Chapel Hill.
 A native of Virginia, he was formerly chief ecologist with NatureServe in Arlington; southeastern regional ecologist for The Nature Conservancy; and botanist with the North Carolina Natural Heritage Program.
 Since 1992, Weakley has been developing a guide to the flora of the southeastern states and throughout his career has been active in plant systematics, plant ecology, and conservation in the Southeast.